 An enterprise admin user, ENTADX, logs into the system.

 The admin user creates new profile BODs and made some customizations, says PB0, PB1, and PB2.
 Verify that both business contexts that are owned by enterprise tenant and that are shared by OAGi tenant are selectable for associating with the profile BODs during the creation.
 Verify that enterprise tenants’ private business contexts are not selectable.
-(Assertion #1, #2)
+(Assertion #1 (Pass), #2 (Fail.
+Unshared business contexts can select.))

 ENTADX edits PB1.
-(Assertion #3)
+(Assertion #3) (Pass)

 ENTADX advances PB1 to the Candidate state.
-(Assertion #4)
+(Assertion #4) (Pass)

 Verify that ENTADX cannot edit PB1.
-(Assertion #5)
+(Assertion #5) (Pass)

 ENTADX moves PB1 back to the Editing state.
-(Assertion #6)
+(Assertion #6) (Pass)

 ENTADX deletes PB1.
-(Assertion #7)
+(Assertion #7) (Pass)

 ENTADX advances PB0 to the Candidate and then Published state.
-(Assertion #8)
+(Assertion #8) (Pass)

 Verify that ENTADX cannot edit or delete PB0.
-(Assertion #9)
+(Assertion #9) (Pass)

 ENTADX deletes PB2.
-(Assertion #10)
+(Assertion #10) (Pass)

 ENTADX creates PB4 and leave it in the Editing state, PB5 and advances it to the Candidate state, and PB6, PB7, and PB8 then advances them to the Published state.

 ENTADX shares PB0.
-(Assertion #11)
+(Assertion #11) (Pass)

 Verify that ENTADX cannot share PB4 and PB5.
-(Assertion #11)
+(Assertion #11) (Pass)

 ENTADX logs out.